yashrb24/popl-project/README.md

 ### 1. Problem Statement:

 - **Original Statement:**
+  - Porting operating system code from C/C++ to Rust is a growing trend in systems programming, due to how Rust offers Memory Safety and Concurrency Safety.
+Our objective is to employ formal verification methods, including model checking and symbolic execution, to rigorously assess and make claims about specific memory safety properties of a C/C++ codebase that has been ported to Rust.

+- **POPL Angle:**
-  - The problem revolves around symbolic execution testing using KLEE.
-The POPL (Principles of Programming Languages) angle is in exploring different program paths without concrete inputs.
+  - The Principles of Programming Languages angle is in exploring different program paths without concrete inputs.
 This is a common challenge in software testing.

-- **POPL Angle:**
-  - The POPL angle lies in the symbolic execution technique, aiming to analyze the code without actual inputs.
+Using formal verification techniques we verified code with different programming language concepts like:
+    - Memory Safety: Rust prevents memory-related errors like null pointer dereferences and buffer overflows through its ownership system.
+    - Ownership and Borrowing: Rust's ownership system ensures exclusive ownership of data, preventing data races, while borrowing allows safe temporary access.
+    - Zero-Cost Abstractions: Rust allows expressive high-level abstractions without sacrificing runtime performance.
+    - Type System and Static Typing: Rust's strong type system catches errors at compile time, improving code reliability.

 - **Previous Solutions:**
-  - It doesn't explicitly mention previous solutions, but symbolic execution and testing tools like KLEE are well-established in the field.
+  - Symbolic execution and testing tools like KLEE are well-established in the field of formal verification, but they have rarely been used to verify hybrid Rust and C/C++ codebases.

 - **Differences in Your Solution:**
-  - The unique aspect here is the application of symbolic execution to a specific C code snippet involving memory operations and conditional checks.
+  - The unique aspect here is the application of symbolic execution to hybrid Rust and C/C++ code snippets involving memory operations in the heap and in global uninitialized data space.

 ### 2. Software Architecture: